mikowals/dynamic_vector.mojo/README.md

 # Mojo Reference Demo - Mojo v24.1.0

 An experimental drop in replacement for DynamicVector.
-It probably has some bugs and it is likely that the nice things it does with References will be implemented in the Standard Library in a more reliable way shortly.
+It almost certainly has some bugs and it is likely that the nice things it does with References will be implemented in the Standard Library in a more reliable way shortly.
 But it shows why References are useful and demonstrates new features like `__refitem__` and `__lifetime_of(self)`.

 The repo contains:
 - The DynamicVector [implementation](https://github.com/mikowals/dynamic_vector.mojo/blob/main/dynamic_vector.mojo#L4).